apache/airavata/docs/tutorial/gateways_tutorial.md

 ```

 5. Once we have all of this information we can then create an `Experiment`
    object then _save_ and _launch_ it.
-Here's the complete click handler:
+Here's the complete click handler.
+We add
+   the following to the end of the _scripts_ block in `hello.html`:

 ```javascript
 $("#run-button").click((e) => {